-5 Quick Steps To Beat Your Competition
+5 Quick Steps To Beat Your Mobile App Competitors

 App development is all fun and games, right?
-Yes!
-But you have to remember that there is probably a group of people somewhere in the world having just as much fun developing a similar app.
-Chances are your idea isn’t new and someone has already tried to implement it.
+Mostly, yes!
+But you have to remember that there is probably someone, somewhere in the world having just as much fun developing a similar app.
+Chances are your idea isn’t new and there’s something like it already on the app store.

 To beat your competition you first need to know who they are, what they do, and how they do it.
 Since you’re in the business of making apps, this search should be relatively simple.
-Just search the theme or keywords for your app using google, or the app store available to you.
+Just search the theme or keywords for your app using Google or the app store available to you.
 See which apps show up.
 Are they doing the exact thing you planned?
 How are they getting new customers?

-2. Analyze their product
+2. Analyze your direct competitions’ product

-3. Check out their social media
+3. Check out your mobile app competitors’ social media

-4. Research all the keywords
+4. Research all of your competition’s keywords

 We decided to make a little table that you can use and fill out when doing your own research.
 Here it is!
 Add to it as many sections as you need to make your research stellar!